Home Energy Efficiency Loan

 - Monthly installments will be applied to your energy bill.
 Repayment of the loan is the responsibility of the owner and not the tenant.

-- Additional or complete payments may be made after 6 months from the first finance charge on your account.
-A $20 administration fee will apply for complete payments prior to 6 months.
+- A $20 administration fee will apply for complete payments prior to 6 months.

 - The loan becomes due and payable when the house is sold.
 The loan is not transferrable.